Amalgam removal needs to be conducted with great care

 Signs & Symptoms of Amalgam (Mercury) Toxicity

-Mercury interferes with the normal functioning of a wide range of important biological compounds such as proteins, hormones and enzymes, enzyme inhibitors, amino acids, red blood cells, as well as muscle and nerve cells.
+Mercury interferes with the normal functioning of many important biological compounds such as proteins, hormones and enzymes, enzyme inhibitors, amino acids, red blood cells, and muscle and nerve cells.

-Mercury, therefore, has the potential to affect the immune system, the reproductive system, oral cavity, pharynx, nasal cavity, middle ear, larynx, airway, musculoskeletal system, heart, neurological system, endocrine glands and blood supply.
+Mercury, therefore, can affect the immune system, the reproductive system, oral cavity, pharynx, nasal cavity, middle ear, larynx, airway, musculoskeletal system, heart, neurological system, endocrine glands and blood supply.

 Temperature, corrosion and friction from chewing or clenching increase the rate of mercury released from amalgams.

-Mercury vapour is invisible, odourless and tasteless and 80% is absorbed through the lungs into the bloodstream.
+Mercury vapour is invisible, odourless, and tasteless, and 80% is absorbed through the lungs into the bloodstream.
+We’ve already mentioned what happens when it comes in contact with bacteria.

 Mercury interferes with normal biological processes in the body and is primarily stored in the kidney, liver and brain.
 Materials used for dental restorations should not interfere with the body’s normal functions and be conducive to good health.